Background

 The violence is reflected in our popular culture, movies, video games and media.

-Empathy, supposedly a spontaneous reaction to the plight of our fellow humans, is now channeled through self-interested and bloated non-government organizations or multilateral outlets with great tax praise.
+Empathy, supposedly a spontaneous reaction to the plight of our fellow humans, is now channeled through self-interested and bloated non-government organizations or multilateral outlets with great tax breaks.

 The vibrant world of private empathy has been replaced by faceless state lodges.